 Once the whole track is selected, open the Effect menu from the top of the window and look for the Reverse option.
 Click or tap on it.

 When Audacity finishes reversing the song, you can listen to a preview.
 Use the playback controls from the top left part of the window to click or tap on Play.

 If you like the result, go to the next step of this tutorial to save your reversed song.

 Save the reversed song

-Audacity will open an Export Audio dialog window, in which you can select where you want to save the song on your computer, what name and what type the file will have.
-Choose the location and the name as you like, but pay a bit more attention to the file type that you want to use.
-The safest bet you can make is to go with the default “WAV (Microsoft) signed 16 bit PCM” file type.
-It’s going to work on any Windows computer, no matter the version of the operating system, but the downside is that you’ll get a file that’s pretty large in size.
-On the other hand, if you want to use another file format, you might find that you must also install the appropriate audio codecs on your system, in case you don’t already have them.
-Once you’ve made up your mind, click or tap on the Save button.
+Audacity opens the Export Audio window that lets you select where to save the song on your computer, its name, format, and encoding.
+Choose the location and name as you see fit, but pay a bit more attention to the file type and encoding you want to use.
+The safest bet you can make is to go with the defaults: WAV (Microsoft) as type and “Signed 16 bit PCM” encoding.
+The result works on any Windows computer, no matter the version of the operating system, but, as a downside, you get a pretty large file.
+However, to use another file format, you might find that you must also install the appropriate audio codecs on your system.
+When you’re done, click or tap on the Save button.

 Before saving the result, Audacity lets you edit its metadata.
 Make any changes you want, and then click or tap on OK.